15 Best Things to Do in New Haven (CT)

 Touring the campus you’ll see that, apart from a few head-turning examples of modern architecture, the various schools and libraries are in a stately Collegiate Gothic style.

-Make sure to check out the regal mansions on Hillhouse Avenue and the 66-metre Harkness Tower, part of the Memorial Quadrangle and looming over High Street.
+I was smitten with the regal mansions on Hillhouse Avenue and the 216-foot Harkness Tower, part of the Memorial Quadrangle, looming over High Street.

 The Yale University Visitor Center, at 149 Elm Street, is in John Pierpoint House, the oldest private home in New Haven and where you can arrange a guided tour by a knowledgeable undergraduate.